World Bank issues SOS for oceans, backs alliance

 "We need a new SOS: Save Our Seas," Zoellick said in announcing the alliance.

-The partnership would bring together countries, scientific centers, non-governmental groups, international organizations, foundations and the private sector, he said.
+The partnership would bring together countries, scientific centres, non-governmental groups, international organisations, foundations and the private sector, he said.

-The World Bank could help guide the effort by bringing together existing global ocean conservation programs and support efforts to mobilize finance and develop market-mechanisms to place a value on the benefits that oceans provide.
+The World Bank could help guide the effort by bringing together existing global ocean conservation programmes and support efforts to mobilise finance and develop market-mechanisms to place a value on the benefits that oceans provide.

 Millions of people rely on oceans for jobs and food and that dependence will grow as the world's population heads for 9 billion people, underscoring the need to better manage the seas.

-Zoellick said the alliance was initially committed to mobilizing at least $300 million in finance.
+Zoellick said the alliance was initially committed to mobilising at least $300 million (190 million pounds) in finance.

-"Working with governments, the scientific community, civil society organizations, and the private sector, we aim to leverage as much as $1.2 billion to support healthy and sustainable oceans."
+"Working with governments, the scientific community, civil society organizations, and the private sector, we aim to leverage as much as $1.2 billion (762.0 million pounds) to support healthy and sustainable oceans."

 FISH STOCKS